DanielGilchrist/shoo/README.md

 Shoo will always keep notifications for:
 - PRs/issues you authored (`reason="author"`)

-- Direct mentions (`reason="mention"`)
+Additionally, it will keep notifications from PRs/issues where:

-Additionally, it will keep notifications from PRs/issues where the author:
+- The author is in your `authors` list
-- Is in your `authors` list
+- The author is a member of teams listed in `author_in_teams`
-- Is a member of teams listed in `author_in_teams`
+- You were mentioned and `mentioned: true` is set

 All other notifications (like CI activity, comments from irrelevant users) will be marked for purging.